 Commercialization of Our Wireless Spectrum Licenses and Related Assets.
 We have made substantial investments to acquire certain wireless spectrum licenses and related assets.
 We will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate these licenses and related assets, and any additional acquired licenses and related assets; and comply with regulations applicable to such licenses.
 Depending on the nature and scope of such commercialization, build-out, integration efforts, and regulatory compliance, any such investments or partnerships could vary significantly.
+In addition, as we consider our options for the commercialization of our wireless spectrum, we will incur significant additional expenses and will have to make significant investments related to, among other things, research and development, wireless testing and wireless network infrastructure.
+In March 2017, we notified the FCC that we plan to deploy a next-generation 5G-capable network, focused on supporting narrowband IoT.
+The first phase of our network deployment will be completed by March 2020, with subsequent phases to be completed thereafter.
 We may also determine that additional wireless spectrum licenses may be required to commercialize our wireless business and to compete with other wireless service providers.